Becoming a Volunteer

 A child advocate is a person appointed by the Juvenile Court to represent the best interests of a child who is involved in a court proceeding.
 The official title of this person is guardian ad litem.
-Child advocates are men and women from all walks of life who volunteer for this role out of concern for the needy children in our community.
+Child advocates are men and women from all walks of life who volunteer for this role out of concern for the needs of children in our community.

 Advocates have a significant impact on the important decisions the court will make about the child’s future.